-3.7.2.8 The $0 - 180^{\circ}$ lines of the master gyrocompass and bearing repeaters shall lie in the ship's centre line plane or parallel to it with an accuracy specified in 3.7.1.1.

-3.7.2.9 Power supply units and their starting and control apparatus shall be installed in the generator room, if any, or in the master gyrocompass compartment in a position which facilitates taking measurements of running speed of these units and maintenance of their bearings.
-Knobs for starting and remote control of the power supply unit shall be fitted in the same compartment where the master gyrocompass is installed or in the wheelhouse.

-3.7.2.10 It is allowed to install in ships both a gyrocompass and a magnetic compass with electric remote transmission of dial readings and to use the same repeaters for both compasses.
+- 3.7.2.6 The $0 180^\circ$ lines of the master gyrocompass and bearing repeaters shall lie in the ship's centreline plane or parallel to it with an accuracy specified in 3.7.1.1. - 3.7.2.7 Power supply units and their starting and control apparatus shall be installed in the generator room, if any, or in the master gyrocompass compartment in a position which facilitates taking measurements of running speed of these units and maintenance of their bearings.
+Knobs for starting and remote control of the power supply unit shall be fitted in the same compartment where the master gyrocompass is installed or in the wheelhouse. - 3.7.2.8 It is allowed to install in ships both a gyrocompass and a magnetic compass with electric remote transmission of dial readings and to use the same repeaters for both compasses.
 In this case, a light signal "Repeaters switched to magnetic compass" shall be provided in the wheelhouse.
-This signal shall automatically be switched on when the repeaters are connected to the operation from the magnetic compass impulser.

-3.7.2.11 Water-cooled gyrocompasses the design of which provides for their normal functioning at the cooling water temperature up to 30 °C shall be supplied with cooling water from a special cooling arrangement installed on board.

-3.7.2.12 The requirements of 3.5.1.4 do not apply to ships of less than 300 gross tonnage.
-The compliance with requirements of 3.5.1.1 to 3.5.1.3, 3.7.2.3 is recommended for such ships.

-3.7.3 Log.

-3.7.3.1 Primary speed transducers shall be installed in the bottom of the ship, preferably in the vicinity of the place of intersection of the base line and centre line of the ship in such a way that the transducers remain under water at the lightest draught of the ship and when the ship is rolling.

-3.7.3.2 No projecting parts of the hull, suction and discharge openings likely to affect the parallelism of stream lines washing the ship shall be located forward of the primary transducers.

-3.7.3.3 Electromagnetic transducers may be in- stalled in sluice valves or they may be permanently fixed.
-Electromagnetic transducers shall be so installed that their longitudinal axes are parallel to the centre line of the ship with an accuracy not less than $\pm 1^{\circ}$ .
+This signal shall automatically be switched on when the repeaters are connected to the operation from the magnetic compass impulser. - 3.7.2.9 Water-cooled gyrocompasses the design of which provides for their normal functioning at the cooling water temperature up to 30 °C shall be supplied with cooling water from a special cooling arrangement installed on board. - 3.7.2.10 The requirements of 3.5.1.4 do not apply to ships of less than 300 gross tonnage.
+The compliance with requirements of 3.5.1.1 to 3.5.1.3 is recommended for such ships. - 3.7.3 Log. - 3.7.3.1 Primary speed transducers shall be installed in the bottom of the ship, preferably in the vicinity of the place of intersection of the base line and centreline of the ship in such a way that the transducers remain under water at the lightest draught of the ship and when the ship is rolling. - 3.7.3.2 No projecting parts of the hull, suction and discharge openings likely to affect the parallelism of stream lines washing the ship shall be located forward of the primary transducers. - 3.7.3.3 Electromagnetic transducers may be in- stalled in sluice valves or they may be permanently fixed.
+Electromagnetic transducers shall be so installed that their longitudinal axes are parallel to the centreline of the ship with an accuracy not less than ±1°. - 3.7.3.4 The sluice valves shall be fitted in a special trunk complying with the requirements of 3.6.

+On the fishing vessels the primary speed transducers may be installed in the centreline box keel.

-3.7.3.4 The sluice valves shall be fitted in a special trunk complying with the requirements of 3.6.
-3.7.3.5 Fixed electromagnetic transducers in the openings cut in the ship's bottom shall be adequately secured in the appropriate welded boxes being equivalent in strength to the ship's hull.
+- 3.7.3.5 Fixed electromagnetic transducers in the openings cut in the ship's bottom shall be adequately secured in the appropriate welded boxes being equivalent in strength to the ship's bull - 3.7.3.6 Speed and distance repeaters shall be installed in the place where the navigational plotting is performed.